ScorpionN69/ScorpionN69/README.md

 <p align="center"> <img src="https://github.com/ScorpionN69/ScorpionN69/blob/main/Nayeem.png?raw=true"></p>

 **Hi there, i am Md.
 Nazmul islam Nayeem!
 I’m a skilled web developer with expertise in HTML and CSS.
-I also Have knowledge of C , C++ and Js.
-I also have a basic understanding of Python and Java languages.
+I also Have knowledge of C , C++ and Js with basic understanding of Python and Java languages.
 I have done some Projects using these languages.
 I’m always eager to learn and expand my skill set.
 Let’s connect and see how we can collaborate.**

 - 🎓 I’m currently studying **Computer Science and Engineering** at **East West University**